 In addition to compliance with this Code, students remain responsible for compliance with the civil and criminal laws of Montana and the United States.

 College authorities reserve the right to search students’ belongings in accordance with state and federal law.
-DCC may pursue enforcement of its rules whether or not criminal proceedings are in process and may use information from third party sources, such as law enforcement agencies and the courts, to determine whether College rules have been broken.
+DCC may pursue enforcement of its rules whether or not criminal proceedings are in process and may use information from third party sources, such as law enforcement agencies and the courts, to determine whether DCC community standards have been compromised.

 DCC recognizes that its students retain the rights provided by the United States and Montana Constitutions, federal and state statutes, and applicable College policies.
 The provisions of this Student Conduct Code are intended to be consistent with these rights.
 The following rights are specifically recognized and implemented in this Student Conduct Code: